will-the-g/CPSC_298_LLM/lectures/lecture04.md

 ```

 ## Assignment
-- Use [tiktokenizer](https://tiktokenizer.vercel.app/) to with code and place results in pull request (PR).
+- Use [tiktokenizer](https://tiktokenizer.vercel.app/) to with code and place results in (new branch &) pull request (PR).
 In your own words, describe with the tokenized description how LLMs, tokenizers, mixture of experts, and Coding Assistance fits together.
 I will be looking for a description in the PR.
+- Bonus credit: ask your favorite coding assistant AI to write 3 modules: tokenizer, MoE, and simple neural network to assist with coding.
+[See Andrej Karpathy's YouTube channel](https://www.youtube.com/watch?v=zduSFxRajkE).
+Put in a separate PR with different branch.

 ## References:
 - [Transformers, Tokenization, and Embedding](https://vaclavkosar.com/ml/transformer-embeddings-and-tokenization)